bobbyfuller48/Projects/Air_Pollution_Exploration/README.md

 ### plot5.R
 ![plot5](https://user-images.githubusercontent.com/38505196/108253461-d0762900-7127-11eb-85d8-40cedd7ff162.png)

-## Baltimore PM2.5 emissions from motor vehicles have decreased from 1999 to 2008, but PM2.5 emissions from motor vehicles in LA has gone up during the same time period.
+## PM2.5 emissions from motor vehicles in Baltimore have decreased from 1999 to 2008, but PM2.5 emissions from motor vehicles in LA has gone up during the same time period.
 ### plot5.R
 ![plot6](https://user-images.githubusercontent.com/38505196/108253467-d2d88300-7127-11eb-8a31-52148ffc4c51.png)